DevExpress-Examples/maui-collectionview-long-tap/README.md

 # List Cards

-This example shows you how to use the list card to preview information from a set of related items or objects.
+This example shows you how to implement a List Card - a UI element that allows you to preview several items from a lengthy list, access the complete list, and execute custom actions.

 <img width="50%" src="https://user-images.githubusercontent.com/12169834/223110944-4904bf34-da91-4685-9656-fb7e09905d42.png"/>